phucpham24/AIreadme_gen/README.md

 2. Run the script: `app.py`

 ## Workflow Steps
 1. **Codebase Analysis**: The application begins by analyzing the codebase.
-It creates a call hierarchy and utilizes ctags to identify all the functions present in the code.
+It creates a **call hierarchy** and utilizes **ctags** to identify all the functions present in the code.
 This step is crucial for understanding the structure of the code and the functions that need docstrings.

-2. **Tokenization and Similarity**: Next, the existing documentation is parsed and splitted all the code and documents by LlamaIndex, tokenizes them into vectors, and compares the similarity between these tokens and a given question.
+2. **Tokenization and Similarity**: Next, the existing documentation is parsed and splitted all the code and documents by **LlamaIndex**, tokenizes them into vectors, and compares the similarity between these tokens and a given question.
 This helps in understanding the context and relevance of the question to the code.

-3. **OpenAI API Integration**: The application then connects to the OpenAI API.
+3. **OpenAI API Integration**: The application then connects to the **OpenAI API**.
 It sends the function, function details, and code extracts to query the API with the specific question related to docstring generation.
 This question typically asks for a description of what the function does and the parameters it accepts.

 4. **Docstring Addition**: After receiving responses from the OpenAI API, the application automatically adds the generated docstring to each function in the codebase.
 This enhances code documentation, making it more accessible and understandable.